thalhatou/thalhatou/README.md

 # Hi there 👋💻

-- 🔭 I’m currently working on TechLewa Coding Platform.
+- 🔭 I’m currently working on TechLewa  Platform.
-- 📚 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate on Javascript and Python projects
 - 👷‍ 2022 Goals: Contribute to open Source Projects
 - 💬 Ask me about Modern web .